albar965/littlenavmap-manual/src/en/OPTIONS.rst

 .. tip::

-      Note that you can choose more than one entry in the file dialog to add several entries at once.
+      Note that you can select more than one entry in the file dialog to add several entries at once.

 .. _scenery-library-database-exclude-add-on: